 San Diego Zoo

 The San Diego Zoo and San Diego Safari Park have roared back to life.
+These zoos operate outside of the theme park guidelines in terms of being able to be open, but they match the stringent theme park guidelines in terms of safety.
 They reopened June 20.
 You can expect limited hours and on-ground capacity during the reopening period.
-Admission is first-come, first served, and the zoo is asking visitors to purchase San Diego Zoo and Safari Park tickets and tours in advance.
+During this high-demand time, the zoo and park now require visitors (including members) to make a reservation or purchase dated San Diego Zoo and Safari Park tickets and tours in advance.
 Arrive early in the day for the shortest wait to get in.

 - All guests 2 and up and employees must wear face coverings (except when dining).